Table of Contents

 This ammonia is then utilized a different group of soil bacteria, nitrifying bacteria.

 The nitrifying bacteria can convert the ammonia into either N02 (nitrates) or NO3 (nitrites).
-All three forms of nitrogen, ammonia, nitrates, and nitrites can be utilized by plants.
+All three forms of nitrogen, ammonia, nitrates, and nitrites can be utilized by plants and microorganisms in soils.

 The final step of the nitrogen cycle is also performed by bacteria, denitrification.
 Denitrification is the biological conversion of nitrates to N2.
 The N2 then returns to the atmosphere to complete the nitrogen nutrient cycle.